 It essentially works the same way as a plunger, except without the mess!

 Summer is our wet season in Queensland and spring is the ideal time to check the external plumbing around your home.
-No one wants a moat around their house when the rains do hit.
+No one wants a moat around their house when the storms and rains inevitably hit.

 Here are some checks and maintenance tips you can do around your house to ensure the water flows where it needs to go.

-The roof is the largest surface area of the home, which is the first surface to be hit by rain.
-Ensure the roof is clean and debris-free so that when the rain does hit, it doesn’t wash away debris through the gutters or downpipes, causing a blockage.
+The roof is the largest surface area of your home, and it’s the first surface to be hit by rain.
+Ensure your roof is clean and debris-free so that when the rain does hit, it doesn’t wash accumulated debris through your gutters or downpipes, causing a blockage.

 2. Empty gutters of leaf debris

-Cleaning gutters is an important job every spring to ensure there is no debris preventing the water from flowing through each channel to the storm water drains.
-Ensure the gutters are cleaned every spring.
+Cleaning your gutters is an important job every spring to ensure there is no leaf litter preventing the water from flowing through each channel to the storm water drains.
 Leaf matter can break down and congeal in downpipes.
-This can cause a back-up of water when it rains, and this water has nowhere to go except overflow the edges of the gutters, falling around the house often causing an external flood.
+This can cause a back-up of water when it storms or rains, and this water has nowhere to go except overflow the edges of the gutters, falling around the house often causing an external flood.

 3. Inspect rusty gutters and down pipes and ensure correct fall

 Every spring, your gutters and down pipes should be inspected for rust and openings which can cause a water to fall through, instead of being directed away from the home through the existing storm water drainage.
-Get rusty gutters and down pipes replaced as soon as possible to avoid the inconvenience of an external flood.
+Have rusty gutters and down pipes replaced as soon as possible to avoid the drama of an external flood during storm season.